dojo/docs/dojox/data/CsvStore.rst

 .. contents::
   :depth: 2

 CsvStore is a simple read-only store provided by Dojo and contained in the DojoX project.
-CsvStore is a read interface that works with `CSV <http://en.wikipedia.org/wiki/Comma-separated_values>`_ formated data files.
+CsvStore is a read interface that works with `CSV <http://en.wikipedia.org/wiki/Comma-separated_values>`_ formatted data files.
 The CSV file format is commonly known to folks who work regularly with spread sheet data.
 Like ItemFileReadStore, CsvStore reads the contents from an http endpoint or a JavaScript Data object that contains CSV formatted data.
 The following is an example of a CSV data source:

 ::